Piccadilly

 with SINALTRAINAL, the Colombian Food and Drinks Workers Union.

-SINALTRAINAL have suffered the assassination of 8 union leaders, killed
+SINALTRAINAL have suffered the assassination of 8 union leaders,

 by paramilitaries financed by Coca Cola management, as well as the

-disappearance, arbitrary detention, torture, kidnap and sacking of
+disappearance, arbitrary detention, torture, kidnap and sacking

 hundreds more of their workers at Coca Cola bottling plants throughout